-This Opinion involving due diligence of the land has been published with the consent of our client and names and identities have been concealed to respect their privacy.
-If you have a similar matter, please contact us first for legal advice by calling us at +92-300-5075993 or email us at [email protected]
+This Opinion involving due diligence of the land has been published with the consent of our client, and names and identities have been concealed to respect their privacy.
+If you have a similar matter, please contact us first for legal advice by sending us an email at email@example.com.

-- A Sale Deed, of Land Purchased by X (Appendix A):
+- A Sale Deed, of Land Purchased by X (Appendix A)

 - A Power of Attorney, by Mr. X to Mr. Y in English (Appendix B) and Urdu (Appendix C)

 - Inquiry Report by Tehsildar Islamabad in Urdu (Appendix G)

 - Inquiry Report by Patwari XYZ Town Islamabad, in Urdu (Appendix H)

 - Copy of Stamp Vendor Register From where Power of Attorney Stamp Paper was issued (Appendix I)

 - Paper titled Record No. 112 (Appendix J), which is possibly an unofficial translation of Appendix I above

 - Letter No. XVYTZ Dated XX Feb, 2014-05-08 (Appendix K)

 - Letter No. XYZ Dated 28-01-2014 (Appendix L)